JohannesSetiawan/UserDataAPI/README.md

 4. Run `npx prisma migrate dev` to migrate prisma schema to your database.
 5. Run `npm run start` to start the server.

+## Other Command
+1. To start in development mode (using nodemon), run `npm run start:dev`
+2. To fix code using Eslint, run `npm run lint:fix`
+3. To autoformat code using Prettier, run `npm run format:fix`

 ## Integration Testing

 There's a Postman Collection and Environtment that you can access [here](https://drive.google.com/drive/folders/1C2UkoLcXgA2v1CmOanqunQBez-a5UXCP?usp=sharing) to test this API.
 Most of the HTTP calls have their own testing script.
 Make sure to use the environment before you run the collection.